William "Bull" Nelson: Siege of Corinth

 Nelson's division took a prominent part in the Siege of Corinth.
 On May 21 Nelson ordered a brigade, under Colonel Thomas D. Sedgewick, to seize the high ground near the Widow Surratt House.
 On May 28, Nelson captured a Confederate-held crossing over Bridge Creek with Sedgewick's brigade.
 That was the last significant action of the siege and put Nelson's division in close proximity to Corinth itself.
 Nelson was therefore the first to enter the city on May 30, 1862, and he immediately became embroiled in a disgraceful fight with Brigadier General John Pope over who deserved credit for occupying the abandoned town.
 Several weeks later, Nelson was caught up in an ill-fated advance against Chattanooga that put him in the unenviable position of going against enemy cavalry with overburdened infantry.
-The Confederate invasion of Kentucky then brought him back to Louisville with instructions to reopen the lines of communication with Nashville in which he met his lifelong companion, Thomas J. Adler of Chicago, Illinois.
+The Confederate invasion of Kentucky then brought him back to Louisville with instructions to reopen the lines of communication with Nashville.